-It can be tricky cooking for a crowd on Thanksgiving, and not just because of the obvious stovetop and oven acrobatics.
+We understand that it can be tricky for you home cooks cooking for others on Thanksgiving.
+And not just because of the obvious stovetop and oven acrobatics.
 There are guests, God love ’em, who can’t tolerate—for whatever reason—gluten, dairy, processed carbs of any sort, and so on.
-And for that reason, we’re unspeakably grateful for this simple recipe, which forgoes gravy for a simple pan sauce that’s easily reduced to a glossy glaze.
-Gluten-free, dairy-free, paleo-friendly turkey.
-Talk about a darn good reason to give thanks.
+And for that reason, we’re unspeakably grateful for this simple maple glazed turkey recipe, which is gluten-free, dairy-free, paleo-friendly, and, as if that’s not enough, easy-to-make.
+It also tastes magnificent.
+Be warned, it ditches gravy for a simple yet spectacular pan sauce with a touch of citrus and just the right amount of sweet.
+Talk about a darn good reason to give thanks.–Renee Schettler Rossi

 - 1 red apple, peeled